Larryrun80/OrangePlus/orangejuice/conf/README.md

 With following format:

 [DB_ORANGEJUICE]
-# Only support MySQL DB Now
+//Only support MySQL DB Now
 Host = #your host#
 User = #your username#
 Password = #your password#